altayaman/MapReduceProgram_compiled_jars/README.md

 The following steps show how to use WordCount_2.jar to count the words by groups from text file which will be stored in HDFS.

 --------------------------------------------------------------------------------------------------------------
+Note: </br>
-Note: This example is demonstrated on 'hduser_1' username account on my local Linux machine where my Hadoop is installed.
+This example is demonstrated on `hduser_1` username account on my local Linux machine where my Hadoop is installed. </br>

 1 -
 Before running jar file in Hadoop, we should create and move input text file into HDFS. </br>
-For that we should first create HDFS home directory: </br>
+For that, you should first switch to `hduser_1` user in terminal and create HDFS home directory `hdfsHomeDir`: </br>

 	hadoop fs -mkdir -p /user/hdfsHomeDir

 2 -
-Then create any file with text in 'hduser_1' user which is /home/hduser_1: </br>
+Then run the following command to create `textFile.txt` file in `hduser_1` user which you may find it in `/home/hduser_1`: </br>

 	cat>textFile.txt

-Then type something, and then press CTRL+d to save it. </br>
+Type something and then press CTRL+d to save it. </br>

 3 -
-Copy the file to hdfs directory use: </br>
+Copy the file to HDFS directory: </br>

-	hadoop fs -copyFromLocal /home/hduser_1/textFile.txt /user/hdfsHomeDir/textInput.txt
+	hadoop fs -copyFromLocal /home/hduser_1/textFile.txt /user/hdfsHomeDir/textFile.txt

-and to check if there is any files in that hdfs directory use: </br>
+and to check if your `textFile.txt` is copied to hdfs directory: </br>

 	hadoop fs -ls /user/hdfsHomeDir

-and if you want to delete that text file later: </br>
+and if you want to delete that text file by any reason: </br>

 	hdfs dfs -rm -r hdfs:/user/hdfsHomeDir/textFile.txt

 4 -
-Then, you can run wordcount jar file on textFile: </br>
+Then, you can paste `WordCount_2.jar` file into Desktop folder of `hduser_1` and run it on `textFile.txt`: </br>

-	hadoop jar /home/altay/Desktop/WordCount_2.jar /user/hdfsHomeDir WordCountOutput
+	hadoop jar /home/hduser_1/Desktop/WordCount_2.jar /user/hdfsHomeDir/textFile.txt WordCountOutput

 job will create 'WordCountOutput' folder in 'user' and will put the results there. </br>